ubuntu/yaru/README.md

 Any new update of communitheme will come directly to you on a regular basis thanks to the snap without having to run any command!

 If this is not the case, it can be due to your settings not being the default.
-You can reset them by running `communitheme.reset` in a terminal.
+You can reset them by installing the **communitheme-set-default** snap, via: `snap install communitheme-set-default --classic`.

+Then, just run `sudo communitheme-set-default` in a terminal to reset the session.
+It will as well set it as default in the login screen at next reboot.

+If you want to reset default login screen theme, you can run `sudo communitheme-set-default remove`.

 ### Tracking latest of latest